PaperMC/PaperDocs/source/server/configuration.rst

 ~~~~~~~~~

 .. note::
-   More in depth anti-xray documentation as well as recommended configuration
+   More in-depth anti-xray documentation as well as a recommended configuration
    for both engine modes can be found in `this guide by stonar96
    <https://gist.github.com/stonar96/ba18568bd91e5afd590e8038d14e245e>`_.